adityamulik/ansible-collection-memsource/README.md

 [pre_translation](./roles/pre_translation) | Role to extract strings from a project and upload to Memsource [post_translation](./roles/post_translation) | Role to pull translated strings from Memsource and push to the respective project

+** Note: Please read the requirements of each Role's README.md before executing the role

 ## Installing this collection

 You can install the memsource collection with the Ansible Galaxy CLI: